JuliaRegistries/Registrator.jl/README.md

 2. Set the [`(Julia)Project.toml`](Project.toml) version field in your repository to your new desired `version`.
 3. Comment `@JuliaRegistrator register` on the commit/branch you want to register (e.g. like [here](https://github.com/JuliaRegistries/Registrator.jl/issues/61#issuecomment-483486641) or [here](https://github.com/chakravala/Grassmann.jl/commit/3c3a92610ebc8885619f561fe988b0d985852fce#commitcomment-33233149)).
 4. If something is incorrect, adjust, and redo step 2.
-5. If the automatic tests pass, but a moderator makes suggestions (e.g., manually updating your `(Julia)Project.toml` to include a [compat] section with version requirements for dependancies), then incorporate suggestions as you see fit into a new commit, and redo step 2 _for the new commit_.
+5. If the automatic tests pass, but a moderator makes suggestions (e.g., manually updating your `(Julia)Project.toml` to include a [compat] section with version requirements for dependencies), then incorporate suggestions as you see fit into a new commit, and redo step 2 _for the new commit_.
 You don't need to do anything to close out the old request.
 6. Finally, either rely on the [TagBot GitHub Action](https://github.com/marketplace/actions/julia-tagbot) to tag and make a github release or alternatively tag the release manually.

 Registrator will look for the project file in the master branch by default, and will use the version set in the `(Julia)Project.toml` file via, for example, `version = "0.1.0"`.
 To use a custom branch comment with: